UPDATE: ---- Per Question in Comments below:

 Currently, the developers do not seem to be listening.
 Rather, they feel they should explain to us, the users, why what they want for us (and themselves) is what we should want, too.

 If you disagree with XFCE removing XFWM and replacing it with GNome 3 CSD, please use the links and Be Heard.

 -----I have reformatted this theme to work with a desktop equipped with gtk-nocsd.
 This is available as a separate download package on this page.
 See last two images showing Nautilus and other GTK applications in this method.-----

-If the -NOCSD Theme is applied to a desktop NOT equipped with gtk-nocsd, then the CSD apps WILL LOOK BROKEN.
+If the -NOCSD Theme is applied to a desktop NOT equipped with gtk-nocsd, then the CSD apps WILL LOOK Very ODD.
 Please Be Sure to download and install the Correct File!-----